atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 When your developers experiment and formally develop with AWS services, the IAM role and policies under which they work in their development team AWS account needs access to a variety of AWS services.

-### Developers Creating Customer Managed IAM Roles and Policies
+### Developers Creating and Using Customer Managed IAM Roles and Policies

 When developers are formally building out ans performing preliminary testing of AWS service configurations, they often need to define and configure customer managed IAM roles and policies that are specific to their workloads.
 Once the workload specific IAM roles and policies are created, they are associated with AWS services so that those services can operate with the appropriate permissions.
 Instead of relying on a central team to develop and test workload specific IAM roles and policies, this workload specific work is best performed by the development teams that are also developing the workloads.